For FAQs and current status of services and policies see UW Libraries Operations Updates

 The Creative Commons is a collective source for digital media that can be used immediately at no cost.
 If you need media for a project, the Creative Commons can help.

 In the US, creators automatically receive copyright protection for their works.
 Copyright includes a combination of rights, is exclusive, and lasts a long time.
-So in effect, copyright-protected works are unavailable for many uses from the time of their creation until long after their creator has passed away.
-Anyone who wants to use a protected work often must seek permission from the copyright owner, who may charge a fee.
+So in effect, copyright-protected works are unavailable for many uses until long after their creator has passed away.
+Some uses of protected works are considered fair uses.
+Beyond fair uses, anyone who wishes to use a protected work often must seek permission from the copyright owner, who may charge a fee.

 The Creative Commons (CC) allows works to be shared easily.
-It’s an opt-in scheme in which creators assign licenses to their works and share them online.
-To share your work, just select and attach your license terms.
-Or if you’d like to use a CC-licensed work, all you need to do is follow the creator’s terms.
+It’s an opt-in scheme in which copyright holders assign licenses to their works and share them online.
+To share your work, just select and attach the license terms you prefer.
+Or if you’d like to use a work with a CC-license, all you need to do is comply with the copyright holder’s terms.
 It’s that easy!

 Creators attach their own licenses to their works.
 These terms and symbols describe permitted uses: